-• Our ability to protect our patents and other proprietary rights is uncertain, exposing us to the possible loss of competitive advantage.

-- We are party to technology license agreements with third parties that require us to satisfy obligations to keep them effective and, if these agreements are terminated, our technology and our business could be seriously and adversely affected. - We may be subject to patent infringement claims, which could result in substantial costs and liability and prevent us from commercializing our potential products. - We license patent rights from third-party owners and we rely on such owners to obtain, maintain and enforce the patents underlying such licenses. - Our technology licensed from various third parties may be subject to retained rights. - Confidentiality agreements with employees and others may not adequately prevent disclosure of trade secrets and other proprietary information. - We may not be able to effectively secure first-tier technologies when competing against other companies or investors.
+- Our ability to protect our patents and other proprietary rights is uncertain, exposing us to the possible loss of competitive advantage. - We are party to technology license agreements with third parties that require us to satisfy obligations to keep them effective and, if these agreements are terminated, our technology and our business could be seriously and adversely affected. - We may be subject to patent infringement claims, which could result in substantial costs and liability and prevent us from commercializing our potential products. - · We may not be able to effectively secure first-tier technologies when competing against other companies or investors.